Oslo Institute for Research on the Impact of Science

 Theme coordinator: Jakob Edler

 Research impact on policymaking is a broad topic that can be approached from many different perspectives.
-Our take on it is described in more detail on this page.
+Find out about our take on research impact in policymaking.

 4. Impact of research in the health and care context